fredlcore/BSB-LAN/docs/EN/supported_heating_systems.md

 We have compiled a [list of working models](supported_models.md) from various heating system manufacturers who have been confirmed working with BSB-LAN, although there is no 100% guarantee that the manufacturers keep the model name but change the controller to a different system.
 So always make sure to double-check that the right connectors are available.

 Here are a few examples from heating controllers and the connectors that are used to connect to BSB-LAN.
 Some connectors have three pins, some have two pins.
 If there are three pins, **make sure you choose the correct two (CL+ and CL-)** as the third von (G+) is to provide background lighting for the room unit.
 It won't harm BSB-LAN, but it might be misleading because BSB-LAN's LED will be on even though it's not connected to the right pin.
+By the way: If you only have one connector and it is already occupied with a room unit, it's no problem to add BSB-LAN to the same connector.
+Just be careful when adding the wires for BSB-LAN.

 |Controller|Image|Remarks|
 |:--------:|:---:|:------|